 - Glass bottles, cans or outside food and drink

-- Cameras or tablets with filming capabilities
+- Large cameras or tablets with filming capabilities

 - Baby buggies or prams